mjknj18/Belly-Button-Biodiversity-Analysis/README.md

 ## Tasks

 1. Import the belly button sample data from the JSON file.
-2. Extract the sample ID numbers and append them to the HTML dropdown menu container.
+2. Extract the sample ID numbers and append each one to the HTML dropdown menu container.
-3. Extract the demographic information & OTU data for the first sample.
+3. Extract and process the demographic information and OTU data for the first sample.
 4. Append demographic information for the first sample to the appropriate HTML container.
 5. Create a bar chart of the top ten OTUs by concentration in the first sample and connect it to the appropriate HTML container.
 6. Create a bubble chart of the concentrations of all of the OTUs in the first sample and connect it to the appropriate HTML container.